alchemycodelab/module-one-curriculum-base/lecture-01-simple-state-and-click-listeners.md

 - `document.querySelector()` can eat anything that css can eat.
 - If you want to grab an item by class, use `.my-class`, for example.
-- But be careful: if you have more than one element with the class `.dog-box`, it will only return the first match it finds. - It's usually good to stick with ids for this kind of thing until you feel very comfortable with DOM manipulation.
+- But be careful: if you have more than one element with the class `.dog-box`, it will only return the first match it finds.
+- It's usually good to stick with `#ids` for this kind of thing until you feel very comfortable with DOM manipulation.

 ## Functions for Reused Code